chaiwee/chaiwee.github.io/_posts/2020-10-30-JavaWebAppTutorial.md

 title: MVC Architecture in Java
 ---

-In web development, MVC is one of the most talked design pattern
+In web development, MVC is one of the most talked design pattern.

 ## Three topics to understand MVC
 1. What is MVC?
 2. Advantages?
 3. Implementation in Java

 ## Notes
 - Design Pattern: A technique to solve a commonly occuring problem when designing software.